kvasdopil/ui-gen/README.md

 4. The Screen panel will display the UI that was generated for the selected prompt
 5. You can click different prompts to browse through your output history and compare different versions

-### Deleting History Entries
+### Managing History Entries

 1. Select a screen to see its prompt history panel
-2. Hover over the last entry in the history to reveal a gray delete icon on the right
+2. Hover over any entry in the history to reveal a menu button (three dots) on the right
-3. Hover over the delete icon to see the entry highlight in red
-4. Click the delete icon to open a confirmation dialog
+3. Click the menu button to open a dropdown menu with available actions
+4. **Clone**: Click "Clone" on any entry to create a new screen with the full conversation history up to and including that point
+   - The cloned screen will have a new unique ID
+   - It will be positioned 50px offset from the original screen
+   - The cloned screen will be ready to drag immediately
+   - The cloned point will be selected in the new screen
-5. Confirm deletion to remove the entry from history
+5. **Delete**: Click "Delete" on the last entry to remove it from history
+   - A confirmation dialog will appear before deletion
-6. If you delete the currently selected entry, the previous entry will be automatically selected
+   - If you delete the currently selected entry, the previous entry will be automatically selected
-7. If you delete the last remaining entry, the entire screen will be removed
+   - If you delete the last remaining entry, the entire screen will be removed
-8. All changes are saved immediately to persistent storage
+6. All changes are saved immediately to persistent storage

 ### Making Modifications